Zach Light-Wells is a musician based out of Dallas, Texas.

 Raised in the Carolinas, Zach Light-Wells merges the sounds of his Appalachian mountain roots with the sound of sanctuaries, concert halls, and the urban South.
 Zach’s varied background and experiences allow for a unique blend of traditional hymns, familiar melodies, and modern folk music—an emerging trend in reformed worship traditions.
 In recent years, Zach has led music in a variety of worship settings, from small community churches to national church gatherings, reflecting the growing need for expansive and accessible music in the greater church.

-Outside of Preston Hollow, Zach has provided music and planning leadership for a variety of conferences, including the Association of Presbyterian Church Educators (APCE) Annual Event, Montreat Youth Conferences, Next Conference, and Montreat College Conference.
+Outside of local congregations, Zach has provided music and planning leadership for a variety of conferences, including the Association of Presbyterian Church Educators (APCE) Annual Event, Montreat Youth Conferences, Next Conference, and Montreat College Conference.

 In Dallas, Zach has performed music in a variety of professional choral ensembles, including Orpheus Chamber Singers, the Verdigris choral ensemble, and the Southern Methodist University Chamber Singers.